xbeat/Machine-Learning/README.md

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) organized in layers, designed to recognize patterns and solve complex problems.

+## Using Self Type Annotations in Python

+Self Type Annotation Basics

+The Self type annotation in Python provides a way to indicate that a method returns an instance of its own class.
+This pattern is particularly useful in builder patterns and method chaining, enhancing code readability and type safety.

 ## Vector Embeddings The AI's Secret to Comparing Anything

 Vector Embeddings: The Magic Behind AI Comparisons